|

 Yale University Doctoral Fellowship |

-N. Brown Scholarship, Yale School of Forestry and Environmental Studies
+N. Brown Scholarship, Yale School of Forestry & Environmental Studies

 Radcliffe College President's Discretionary Fund, Harvard College